Recreational hiker, novice trip report writer, nature lover.

 A couple more miles down the trail and we found our first stream and water source.
 I was carrying water purification pills and filled up Kory's water bottle and dropped two in and followed the directions.
 The water turned a dark brown and we needed to let it settle, so we covered our heads with the cool liquid and continued down the trail.

 Kory found us not soon after, with water bottles, so we didn't need to use the purified water.
 We drank our fill and then kept moving out of the woods and towards the parking lot.
 Another mile of hiking and we were there.
-We took one last shot and then piles into Kory's SUV and drove back to Candy's.
-I drove hers back towards home where we met her parents and then Kory and I headed home.
+We took one last shot and then piled into Kory's SUV and drove back to Candy's.
+I drove hers back toward home where we met her parents and then Kory and I headed home.

 I have to give it to Candy, she was a warrior on this hike.
 She hiked eight and a half miles on a bum ankle and didn't complain once.
 She didn't panic and made the whole trip an enjoyable experience.
 And it's funny, once she got hurt, I completely stopped thinking about any soreness I had from the previous day.
 So it made my hike a lot better.

-And Kory, he must have hiked an extra two to three miles with all the backtracking he was doing.
+And Kory—he must have hiked an extra two to three miles with all the backtracking he was doing.
 Both of my friends were awesome on this day.
 And at the end of the day, with help, we survived.